ruyda/tf-cloudfront-s3-website/README.md

 Use the GitHub Issues feature to report issues and discuss usage of this module.

 ### Related projects
+- API gateway backend to pair with this S3 stored front end  [ 🔗 view GitHub](https://github.com/ruyda/tf-serverless-backend)
-(Coming soon) - API gateway backend for static S3 website (Coming soon) - Mnecraft server (1.28) serverless hosting with EC2
+- (Coming soon) Mnecraft server (1.28) serverless hosting with EC2

 ### License
 GPL2 - keep it open source.